 Thekkady – Tiger Reserve, India

 Not being one with a penchant for heights, the road from Munnar (a hill station in Kerala, 1450 m- 1800m above sea-level) to Mahindra resorts (1800m) was not the best, with hair pin bends and no barrier at all.
 The valley down was a free- fall.
 The only saving grace was that the speed limit was 15km/hr.
 I so dreaded going back on the same road again and was only happy to know that the trip to Thekkady ( 1337 m above sea level) was a drive forward albeit one with more of those steep curves.
 While I was still apprehensive about the journey, I saw my mom-in-law and couldn’t help but smile.
-With hands joined, lips moving, she was invoking all the Hindu Gods for our safety.
+With hands joined, lips moving, she seemed preoccupied invoking the Hindu Gods for our safety.
 Fortunately the road was much more wider and safer than the climb to Munnar.

 The journey from Munnar to Thekkady was one that was filled with the sweet smell of cardamom.
-The cool breeze blowing through stretches of cardamom estates broken only by the sharp scent of eucalyptus trees was a welcome distraction.
+The cool breeze blowing through stretches of cardamom estates broken only by the sharp scent of eucalyptus trees, was a welcome distraction.

 Thekkady, a little town in Idikki district, like all tourist spots has charming shops selling very ‘ Indian’ pallazos with elephant prints, Oms, hand printed dolls, Lucknowi kurtas and traditional artefacts.